A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Generalized Axis--Angle Attitude Control

-Therefore, the quadratic term in (\ref{EQN09}) is positive semidefinite and $V$ is positive definite because the second term is positive definite as long as $\gamma(\cdot)$ exists strictly in the first and third quadrants, which is true for any extended $\mathcal{K}_\infty$ function.
-This is a sufficient but not a necessary condition for positive definiteness.
+Therefore, the quadratic term in (\ref{EQN09}) is positive semidefinite and $V$ is positive definite because the integral term is positive definite with respect to \mbox{$\Theta_{\ts{e}}\in \left[0,2\pi \right)$}, for any extended class $\mathcal{K}$ function $\gamma$.
 To continue, we expand $V$ as and compute its time derivative, which yields